 As you can probably tell by now, I was never really cut out for corporate or consulting desk jobs.
 There’s something more out there; and I was dying to find out what that was.
-(Update, January 2020: I’m still trying to figure it all out.
-It’s not just you who’s trying to figure it out.
+I still am.
+As we go through life, we change, and what we enjoy changes.
 That’s just how life is.
-We change, and what we enjoy changes.
-Anyone who tells you they have it all figured out is either lying or naive IMO).

 Simultaneously during these two jobs, I was slowly but surely building a future for myself.
 A future filled with new challenges and new opportunities; new faces and interesting places; and new life experiences that will lead me to look at the world a little bit differently.
 This is the world of travel.

 I worked nights and weekends.
 Not on work, of course, but on my passions for traveling and learning.
 I learned how to start a travel blog, gain traction on social media, and foster a passionate and purposeful community of global-minded citizens.

 Through countless hours of research and trial and error, I learned that you could live a life of passion, adventure, and continuous learning, and make money from doing so.

 Whether it’s collaborating with brands and tourist destinations, writing content for other platforms and publications, leveraging advertising and affiliate marketing, selling photos and videos, and coaching people on how to change their mindset and achieve their dreams, this digital age has given people like me an opportunity to make a living out of a passion.
 The vocation is now the vacation; there’s no need to escape my job any longer.

 I’ve never worked any harder or for longer hours than I am right now, but even still, every day feels like Christmas.